sujirou/BitUnlocker/README.md

 # BitUnlocker Downgrade Attack

-A proof of concept for accessing Bitlocker-encrypted disks on fully patched Windows 11 machines through a boot manager downgrade attack, leveraging the SDI vulnerability originally documented as **CVE-2025-48804**.
+A proof of concept for accessing BitLocker-encrypted disks on fully patched Windows 11 machines through a boot manager downgrade attack, leveraging the SDI vulnerability originally documented as **CVE-2025-48804**.
 The July 2025 patch fixes this in `bootmgfw.efi`, so any pre-patch `bootmgfw.efi` signed under PCA 2011 can be used for a downgrade attack, provided the target system trusts this PCA.

-Unlike Bitpixie, this exploit does not fundamentally rely on PXE — the vulnerability is in the boot manager itself, not in the PXE stack.
-PXE is simply the most practical delivery method for the old boot manager and the patched SDI.
-Other approaches are possible, such as directly replacing `bootmgfw.efi` on the EFI partition from a WinRE shell, as long as the replacement is signed with the same certificate currently trusted by the target's Secure Boot policy, changing a few things directly in the target BCD and finding a way to store the custom SDI file somewhere convenient.
+This PoC provides two delivery methods: **USB boot** (simpler and recommended) and **PXE boot**.
+Other approaches relying only on local partitions would probably be possible as well with a smaller SDI file, as long as the replacement is signed with the same certificate currently trusted by the target's Secure Boot policy.

 This work builds entirely on the research by **Microsoft STORM** (Microsoft Security Blog):
 > [BitUnlocker: Leveraging Windows Recovery to Extract BitLocker Secrets](https://techcommunity.microsoft.com/blog/microsoft-security-blog/bitunlocker-leveraging-windows-recovery-to-extract-bitlocker-secrets/4442806)